 How much funding has been available?

-For FY 2019, anticipated maximum amounts for awards were $2 million in loan funding and $300,000 in grant funding.
-Appropriated funding for REDLG for FY 2018 was $51.37 million.
+For FY 2020, the REDLG program will have the maximum amount for awards were $2 million in loan funding and $300,000 in grant funding.
+Appropriated funding for REDLG for FY 2019 was 56.9 million.
 See the list below for funds of previous fiscal years.

 In FY 2016, this program had available loan funding of $37 million and grant funding of $11 million.
 The maximum loan amount was anticipated at $1 million and the maximum grant amount was $300,000.